BBekker/CryostatControl/README.md

 CryostatControlClient
 ---
 This project represents the GUI client as can be seen below.
 It is build as MVVM in WPF.
-It connects to the server automaticly with WCF.
+It connects to the server automatically with WCF.
 ![Overview Tab](https://github.com/BBekker/CryostatControl/blob/dev/documents/Screenshots/OverviewTab.png)